VILLASframework/controller/README.md

 This project provides a unified API for controller real-time simulators from RTDS, OPAL, NI, Typhoon.

-## Note

-This project is currently under active development and not functionional yet!

 ## Documentation

 Documentation is available online at: https://villas.fein-aachen.org/doc/controller.html